nielsbasjes/logparser/README.md

 Currently *not yet supported features*:

 * %{format}t : The time, in the form given by format, which should be in strftime(3) format. (potentially localized)

+A simple workaround for this limitation for all logparser versions before 2.5: replace the **%{...}t** with **%{timestamp}i** .
+You will then get this timestamp field as if it was a request header: HTTP.HEADER:request.header.timestamp

 Pre built versions
 ===